deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

     </div>
 </div>

-With the Tanh activation funciton, the models prioritize the most important features regardless of sparsity.
+With the Tanh activation function, the models prioritize the most important features regardless of sparsity.
 This behavior is possibly attributed to the range that the Tanh function maps to $(-1, 1)$, while the target range of input values in this experiment are $[0, 1]$.
-This behvaior is similar to that of a linear model (i.e., no activation function) which exhibits no capability to use superposition, but the phase diagram reveals subtle differences from the linear model results.
+This behavior is similar to that of a linear model (i.e., no activation function) which exhibits no capability to use superposition, but the phase diagram reveals subtle differences from the linear model results.

 <div class="row mt-3 l-page">
     <div class="col-6 mx-auto mt-3 mt-md-0">